Integrating care for physical and mental health

 Despite guidelines and policies directing mental health services to routinely provide preventive care to their clients for chronic disease risk factors such as physical activity and smoking, current provision is sub-optimal.

-This research with mental health service managers, clinicians and healthy choices coaches will explore their perspectives of and recommendations to adapt interventions to build service capacity to provide preventive care to people with a mental health condition.
-It will explore acceptability, barriers/facilitators and perceived usefulness of an intervention which include clinician training and leader support.
+This research with mental health service managers, clinicians and healthy choices coaches explored their perspectives and recommendations to adapt interventions to build service capacity to provide preventive care to people with a mental health condition.
+It explored acceptability, barriers and facilitators and perceived usefulness of an intervention including clinician training and leader support.

 The findings from this research project will enable future projects to scale up this approach across other services by detailing perspectives of acceptability and usefulness as well as the challenges faced and recommended solutions.